Friday, December 12, 2025

 At least one kittiwake was seen among the throng of gulls, and just before I gave up for the day a white-winger came flying steadily up the loch in worsening light and a shower of rain.

 The extreme arching of the back as the whale dives again intrigues me; I always think it looks impossible for such a large animal to scrunch itself up.
-I suppose it doesn't - but just pushes its back up beneath the dorsal fin.
+I suppose it doesn't - but just pushes part of its back up beneath the dorsal fin.
 Or something.
 I'll look it up.

 The boat, being dark and stationary, was useful to focus on before panning sideways in hopes of catching the whale; the whale helped by surfacing very close to the boat!